-Let's face it, we all have family members who get on our nerves.
-And nothing drives this fact home quite like the holidays.
-At some point in the coming weeks, many of us will be forced to spend hours making small talk with at least one person who, if the circumstances presented, we might not save from a burning building.
-Ok maybe that's harsh.
-But I'm sure you know what I'm talking about.
-Racist uncles, deadbeat cousins, obnoxious in-laws… etc. Hopefully you don't have this in your family, and if you do, hopefully it's only one or two people.
-Now imagine a terrible universe where you hated everyone in your immediate family.
-To make matters worse, imagine a universe where you are extremely wealthy and all of these hated relatives can't wait for you to die so they could inherit your estate.
+Family is the most important thing in the world.
+At the same time, we all have family members who get on our nerves.
+Racist uncles, deadbeat cousins, obnoxious in-laws, lazy siblings, etc. Hopefully you don't have too many of these individuals in your extended family.
+But what if you did?
+Imagine a terrible universe where you hated absolutely everyone in your immediate family.
+To make matters worse, imagine a universe where you are extremely wealthy and all of these awful relatives can't wait for you to die so they could inherit your estate.
 What would you do?
-Well, if you're 19th century lumber and mining baron Wellington R. Burt, you concoct what has been called the most bizarre and vindictive will in US legal history…
+Well, if you're 19th century lumber and mining baron Wellington R. Burt, you concoct what is arguably the most bizarre and vindictive will in American legal history…

 A Fortune Is Born

 Unfortunately, Melbourne was destroyed by a fire in 1876.
 Had Burt not continued his habit of saving and diversifying, it surely would have bankrupted him forever.
 As his mills were being rebuilt in Michigan, Burt began focusing on land that he owned in Minnesota, Alabama, Mississippi and Louisiana.
-As luck would have it, in addition to timber, the land in Michigan also turned out to contain large quantities of iron.
-It would later be known as the Mesabi iron range of Saint Louis County, Minnesota, and it would turn out to be one of the largest discoveries of iron in US history.
-The iron discovery eventually turned Wellington R. Burt into a millionaire.
+As luck would have it, in addition to timber, the land in Minnesota also turned out to contain large quantities of iron.
+Later known as the Mesabi iron range of Saint Louis County, it would turn out to be one of the largest discoveries of iron in American history.

 To be fair he did set aside a few small annual payments to a handful of people.
-For example, some of his children were given annual gifts of $1000 or $5000.
-His favorite son was given an annuity of $30,000 per year ($400k today).
+For example, some of his children were given annual gifts of $1,000 or $5,000.
+His favorite son was given an annuity of $30,000 per year ($400,000 in today's dollars).
 One daughter was cut out completely.
 His longtime secretary was given $4000 a year ($54k today).
-His cook, chauffeur, coachman and housekeeper were each given $1000 a year ($13,000 in today's dollars).
+His cook, chauffeur, coachman and housekeeper were each given $1,000 a year ($13,000 in today's dollars).

 Think about how brutal that must have been for his family members who did not see this coming at all and did not even know if it was legal.
 As a matter of fact, some legalities were debatable.
 This type of will is called a "generational skipping trust", and they are illegal in some states.
 One of the states it was illegal in at the time was Minnesota, where a large portion of the money had come from.
 As such, a year after his death, the family members were able to contest the will and successfully secure $720,000 in cash and $5 million in assets related to the Minnesota mines.
 It was a small concession.
 The vast majority of the fortune would remain locked up at Second National Bank in Saginaw until 21 years after the youngest grandchild died.